jacobitosuperstar/jacobitosuperstar.github.io/content/posts/nepobabies/index.en.md

 ```

 Going back to the usefulness of a class-based view, the main idea of using them
-is that instead of condional branches within your general function view given
+is that instead of conditional branches within your general function view given
 the HTTP request method, you could just have the required response with
 different class instance methods, giving you the opportunity of using something
 like this: